fido-device-onboard/pri-fidoiot/component-samples/demo/README.md

 If no proxy needs to be specified, do not add these properties to your _JAVA_OPTIONS.

-# Configuring OnDie (optional)
+# Configuring OnDie (Optional)

 OnDie is a type of device that makes use of the MAROE prefix.
 If you need to support such devices then you will need to configure the FDO PRI demo components by adding/updating the following properties.
-The values can be specified via java -Doptions, entries in application.properties or entries the the .env files.
+The values can be specified via Java -Doptions, entries in application.properties or entries the the .env files.

 OnDie requires several certs and CRLs.
 These artifacts can be downloaded from the cloud with the script provided in the component-samples/scripts directory (onDieCache.py).
 They can also be downloaded direct from java if the ondie_autoupdate property is set to true.

-NOTE: if you are using pre-production devices or an emulated device then certain debug certificates are required.
+***NOTE***: If you are using pre-production devices or an emulated device then certain debug certificates are required.
 In such cases it is recommended that the ondie_cache value be set to the <fdo-pri-src>/protocol-samples/ondiecache directory which contains these debug certificates.

 `ondie_cache`: (required if supporting OnDie, optional otherwise) specifies the path to the directory containing the OnDie cert and CRLs.